THE CōTZ DIFFERENCE:

 - increase your risk of skin cancer

-- are primarily responsible for burning the top layer of the skin and vary in intensity depending on the time of year.
+- are primarily responsible for burning the top layer of the skin.

 - vary in intensity depending on the time of year